 They may decide to plant it in the ground, and then the pot would not matter.
 However, this vine will not make it through our winter, so a pot would be a nice touch.

 This problem made me start thinking about how one could dress up a plastic nursery pot on the cheap.

-I picked up a Madevilla vine, also not hardy, and tried to come up with a way to create a cheap flower pot out of this basic black plastic one.
-First I tried plaster, but did not stick.
+I picked up a Mandevilla vine, also not hardy, and tried to come up with a way to create a cheap flower pot out of this basic black plastic one.
+First I tried plaster but it did not stick.
 Then I tried glue with peat moss and paint for a textured look.
 This was a bad look.
-Finally I used pre-mixed white grout and the effect, though maybe temporary, was just the kind of thing I was looking for.
+Finally, I used pre-mixed white grout, and the effect, though maybe temporary, was just the kind of thing I was looking for.

 First start by painting the pot with primer, so the grout has something to stick to.